Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

 ### Todo
 * Add fontFamily support for update_format
 * Add numberFormat support for update_format
+* Format find_cell_list to make it easier on the eyes

 ### Other Stuff
 This is my first wrapper and also my first public git repository.
 Kinda excited about this.